Akej24/bookstore/README.md

 - JPA (Hibernate)
 - H2 database
 - Redis
+- RabbitMQ
 - Liquibase
 - AOP

-Some of the libraries used for this project:
+Some libraries used for this project:
 - Slf4j
 - Lombok
 - Swagger